Scott Co, Iowa USGenWeb Project

 often side by each.

-Many heated discussions regarding the boats and their owners took place
+Many heated discussions regarding the boats and their owners took

 under the green tree during those long, hot summer days as the fight went